eelcocramer/node-gpsd/README.markdown

 		console.log('Stopped');
 	});

 The `Daemon` can log to the console if needed.
-Logging can be controlled by adding `verbose: true` to the options when creating the `Daemon` or by calling:
+Logging can be controlled by passing a `logger` property in the options when creating the `Daemon` or by setting the logger field:

-	daemon.setVerbose(true /* or false */);
+	daemon.logger = new (winston.Logger) ({ exitOnError: false });

 The `Daemon` is an [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter) and will emit the following events: